 "The decision to breast feed is not a lifestyle choice but rather a basic and critical health decision regarding infant welfare."
 The AAP will publish the policy statement, “Breastfeeding and the Use of Human Milk” in the March 2012 Pediatrics.
 The policy is a revision of the Academy’s 2005 policy statement on the same topic.

 No wonder infants have low tolerance for frustration: their capacity to communicate their wants and needs is virtually non-existent.
-Fortunately, for most young children, this frustration quickly disappears as they learn to interpret the facial expressions and the associated sounds made by the people in their lives.

 Only 4% of Memphis City Schools seniors are ready for college, based on scoring at least 19 on the ACT, the college entrance exam taken by district seniors.
 In other words, of 6,774 seniors, only 271 are college ready.
 It’s a disturbing statistic that speaks to why closing the achievement gap should be a priority for Memphis and Shelby County.